w3f/polkadot-wiki/docs/learn/learn-auction.md

 - Win a slot auction with the new 'paraId'

 The parachain team has access to two slots: one that will end soon, and one that just started.
-Both slots will have at least one LP in common.
+Both slots have at least one LP in common.
 When the old slot transitions to their last LP, the parachain can [swap](https://github.com/paritytech/polkadot/pull/4772) the slots.
 This can be done via [on-chain governance](https://kusama.polkassembly.io/post/1491).
 The 'swap' call is available in the 'registrar' pallet.